 Other reasons why robotic surgery is the superior approach is that the robot’s camera gives surgeons a magnified, three-dimensional view of the surgical site.
 Because the robot can seamlessly translate the surgeon’s movements at a very small scale, the technology allows for operations located low in the pelvis, such as for rectal cancer.

 “The results are a shorter hospital stay with low pain scores, and patients leave the hospital eating a regular diet,” says Dr. Chudzinski.

 A High-Volume Robotic Surgery Center for Colon and Rectal Cancer

 Dr. Chudzinski also points out that when it comes to robotic surgery, experience counts.
-Annually, he and Dr. Massarotti each perform hundreds of colon and rectal operations with the surgical robot.
-They are equipped to offer this ideal approach where other surgeons may hesitate.
+Annually, he performs hundreds of colon and rectal operations with the surgical robot.
+He is equipped to offer this ideal approach where other surgeons may hesitate.
 In only very rare cases do they have to switch from robotic rectal cancer surgery to an open operation.

 “We approach all patients as if they can have robotic surgery – even if they have had a previous abdominal operation,” he says.
-Dr. Chudzinski concludes by pointing out he and Dr. Massarotti have experience in leading multidisciplinary colon and rectal cancer tumor boards.
+Dr. Chudzinski concludes by pointing out he has experience in leading multidisciplinary colon and rectal cancer tumor boards.
 This allows patients’ treatment plans to be seamlessly coordinated between all of their cancer experts, giving them a better chance at a good outcome.